Got questions? You’re not alone.

 • What is the reimbursement rate for CPT code 90837 (individual therapy)?

-Insurance can be confusing (you’re not alone in that), and I’m always happy to help walk you through the process or clarify anything you need along the way.
+Insurance can be confusing, and I'm always happy to help walk you through the process or clarify anything you need.

 • What's your therapy style like?